 I use my home for my business.
 Am I allowed to take a deduction for that?

-If you qualify, you can claim the deduction whether you rent or own your home.
-You may use either the simplified option or the regular method to claim your deduction.
-Here are six tips that you should know about the home office deduction:
+Yes - If you qualify, you can claim the deduction whether you rent or own your home.
+You may use either the simplified or the regular method to claim your deduction.

 A separate structure not attached to your home.
 Examples could include a garage or a studio.